Financial Aid & FAFSA/WASFA

 A scholarship is a gift of money that does not have to be repaid.
 They are typically awarded for a specific reason, which could be any of the following: based on merit (good grades and GPA), community service, leadership experience, sports, special talents, cultural or religious background, personal interests regardless of financial need or for any reason.
 There are thousands of scholarships awarded every year!
 Scholarships can be found through high school (check out the Scholarships webpage), through the college/technical school you are applying to, employers (yours and your parents/guardians), individuals, private companies, religious groups and organizations.
 Scholarship search engines like Washboard.org and GearUp Washington are another way to find scholarships!
 Seniors, also be checking the SHS bulletin and the SHS College & Career Center Canvas page for scholarship opportunities!

 What is work-study?

-Work-study is a federal program that provides part-time work, on the campus you are going to attend, to help you cover college-related expenses… a pay check for you…..for working on campus job for a few or more hours a week.
-The jobs can be anything from office work to providing entertainment at sporting event halftimes!
-Students need to check the box on the FAFSA that asks, “are interested in Work-study opportunities?”.
+Work-study is a federal program that provides part-time work on the campus you are going to attend, to help you cover college-related expenses… a pay check for you…..for working on a campus job for a few or more hours a week.
+The jobs can be anything from office work to providing entertainment at sporting events and halftime shows!
+Students need to check the box on the FAFSA that asks, “are you interested in work-study opportunities?”.